 Students on staff devise a theme, which drives all section stories and artwork.
-Staff members lay out stories and pictures in our +/- 160 page book using “Herff Jones” layout programs.
+Staff members lay out stories and pictures in our +/- 140 page book using “Herff Jones” layout programs.
 Time management, photography, and proofreading are key skills that are learned and sharpened in order to meet deadlines for page and proof submissions with the publishing company.
-Meetings are held before school, from September through March.
-Regular participation in Yearbook earns .25 academic credit.
+Classes are held during Blocks 8-1 and 8-2, from September through June.
+Regular participation in Yearbook earns .25 academic credit per semester.

-For more information, please contact the yearbook’s moderator Mrs. Dekajlo at firstname.lastname@example.org.
+For more information, please contact Mr. Edelstein at firstname.lastname@example.org

 "Yoga is invigoration in relaxation.
 Freedom in routine.
 Confidence through self control.
 Energy within and energy without."